khaveesh/DAA-DoubleHelix/README.md

 > cd DAA-DoubleHelix

-To run both the algorithms and all the tests
+To run both the algorithms and all the tests:

 > make